 To be so inspired by art but not to imitate it can be a difficult task for some artists.
 Barbara Januszkiewicz, on the other hand, is making her influence of the Washington Color School (WCS) completely her own.
-In Color Riffs, on view at McLean Project for the Arts extended through November 10, 2015, Januszkiewicz is able to transform music into painting in her own stunning, signature way.
+In Color Riffs, seen now at McLean Project for the Arts, Januszkiewicz is able to transform music into painting in her own stunning, signature way.
 One can immediately see Januszkiewiczs’ WCS connection through her bold use of color, but the deeper connection in this series, is not as obvious.

 Over the past two years, Januszkiewicz has been exploring the WCS through her documentary Unprimed Canvas.
 While conducting historical research for the film she became close with Washington Color School artist, Paul Reed.
 During an interview with Reed at his home, Januszkiewicz began to explore some of his old work that had been stored away.
 Upon searching through this work, Januszkiewicz discovered an old, unprimed roll of canvas, never used by Reed in his practice, which dated as far back as the 1960s.
 It is on this roll of canvas, divded into each piece, that Januszkiewicz produced more than half of the work presented in Color Riffs.